The entry point to Unity AR —— AR Session

 In the EasyAR system, motion tracking is an optional feature, so the origin is also optional.

-In Unity, a session typically represents a data flow of EasyAR Sense.
+In Unity, a session typically represents an EasyAR Sense data flow.

 flowchart LR